dineshkumares/info_extraction_receipts/README.md

 ## Conclusion:

-Issues with total. obscure.
+The biggest issue with my approach as I have mentioned above, is that there is inconsistencies in the bounding boxes for the texts provided in the raw dataset.
+Due to this, manual annontation was difficult as some objects would have double meanings.
+For example: 'total amount' was difficult to have a consistent pattern as some bounding boxes consisted of currency letters too.
+Also, some totals were inclusive of the taxes whereas others did not have the option around it.
+Basically, there were many 'totals' in the invoice with inconsistencies.
+This caused erroneous learning as graph patterns are very dependent on having a consistent frame of reference.

+For example:
+Total : 20
+20
+Total Inc Taxes : 20

+Similar issue was for Invoice and date.

-Using a word level approach would lead to a better performance as it would negate the inconsistencies of the bounding boxes  provided in the dataset for a better one, consider each single word from Tesseract and label them which would lead to a better model.
+Using a word level approach would lead to a better performance as it would negate the inconsistencies of the bounding boxes  provided in the dataset for a better one, consider each single word from Tesseract and label them which would yield a better model.

 <img src="figures/figure_8.png">

+Inconsistencies in the provided bounding boxes.

 Project Organization
 ------------